jankrepl/jankrepl.github.io/_posts/2018-06-30-symbolic-regression.md

 ![test]({{ "/assets/images/symbolic_regression/tree.png" | absolute_url }})

 Ehm, so what exactly is this saying?
 How do I maximize the interactions?
 Well, it does not really matter.
 The output of symbolic regression is hard to understand but come on, it is really cool!

 If you want to see implementation details and comparison to standard regressors feel free to check the notebook [here](https://github.com/jankrepl/symbolic-regression-genetic-programming/blob/master/main.ipynb).
 # PS
 My first encounter with symbolic regression was when I browsed through public kernels on Kaggle ([example_1](https://www.kaggle.com/scirpus/genetic-programming-lb-0-0643904) and [example_2](https://www.kaggle.com/scirpus/genetic-programming-lb-0-88)).
-Expecting some elaborate code snippets, I could not help but laugh when I saw these monstrous formulas that managed to get a very decent score on the official leaderboard.
+Expecting some elaborate code snippets, I could not help but laugh when I saw these monstrous formulas that managed to get a very decent score in the official leaderboard.
 # References

 1. Koza, John R. "Genetic programming as a means for programming computers by natural selection."
 Statistics and computing 4, no. 2 (1994): 87-112